Knowledge Rumination for Pre-trained Language Models: Introduction

 \section{Introduction}

-Pre-trained language models (PLMs) have waved the NLP community as fundamental infrastructure by demonstrating remarkable abilities with the ``pre-train, prompt, and predict'' paradigm \cite{liu2021pre}.
-The mere PLMs, however, lack the capacity to handle knowledge-intensive tasks with advanced functionalities like commonsense reasoning \cite{lin-etal-2019-kagnet,DBLP:journals/corr/abs-2212-09597} and open-domain question answering \cite{DBLP:conf/emnlp/YangYM15}.
-This necessitates a boosting trend for research focusing on augmenting PLMs with external knowledge sources \cite{chen-etal-2017-reading,DBLP:conf/www/ChenZXDYTHSC22,Zhang2022GreaseLMGR,zhang2023multimodal}.
+Pre-trained language models (PLMs) have waved the NLP community as fundamental infrastructure by demonstrating remarkable abilities with the ``pre-train, prompt, and predict'' paradigm \cite{liu2021pre,DBLP:journals/corr/abs-2303-18223}.
+The mere PLMs, however, lack the capacity to handle knowledge-intensive tasks with advanced functionalities like commonsense reasoning \cite{lin-etal-2019-kagnet,DBLP:journals/corr/abs-2212-09597,DBLP:journals/corr/abs-2305-03695} and open-domain question answering \cite{DBLP:conf/emnlp/YangYM15}.
+This necessitates a boosting trend for research focusing on augmenting PLMs with external knowledge sources \cite{chen-etal-2017-reading,DBLP:conf/www/ChenZXDYTHSC22,DBLP:conf/nips/Welleck0BHCCC21,DBLP:conf/nips/WelleckLLHC22,Zhang2022GreaseLMGR,zhang2023multimodal}.

-However, despite the empirical success, we observe that PLMs may have already encoded rich knowledge in their parameters but fail to leverage them successfully for knowledge-intensive tasks.
+However, despite the empirical success, we observe that PLMs can often encode extensive knowledge within their parameters yet fail to utilize this effectively for knowledge-intensive tasks.
 Taking pilot experiments as an example, we use knowledge probing \cite{petroni-etal-2019-language} to the PLM as shown in Figure~\ref{fig:overview}.
-Given a question \emph{``If a bird is a carnivore, then it is likely a(n) what?''}, we notice that the PLM has known the knowledge \emph{``a carnivore is likely a(n) predator''} in its parameters; however, we surprisingly find that the finetuned PLM chose the wrong answer despite the model knowing the related commonsense knowledge.

-Typically, such a phenomenon also exists for humans.
-For example, in the cognitive reflection test (CRT) \cite{Frederick2005CognitiveRA}, participants are asked to answer a set of simple questions (already learned) and usually fail in intuitive reasoning.
-Upon reflection, however, individuals often recognize their wrong comments and provide the proper ones.
-We conjecture that the prominent PLMs of today are single systems with flaws like humans have.
-Hence, we are motivated to study the following problem: \emph{are we fully exploiting the potential of the PLMs?}
+Given a question \emph{``If a bird is a carnivore, then it is likely a(n) what?''}, we notice that the PLM has known the knowledge \emph{``a carnivore is likely a(n) predator''} in its parameters; however, we surprisingly find that the finetuned PLM chose the wrong answer despite the model knowing the related knowledge.
+Interestingly, this phenomenon mirrors human behavior.
+As an example, in the cognitive reflection test (CRT) \cite{Frederick2005CognitiveRA}, participants have posed a series of straightforward questions (already learned), yet they often initially fail in their intuitive reasoning.
+Upon reflection, however, individuals typically identify their erroneous responses and correct them.
+Consequently, we conjecture that the prominent PLMs of today have flaws as humans and we still have the following problem: \emph{are we fully exploiting the potential of the PLMs?}